 Use an app to help remove the temptation to check your phone while driving.
 MOTOVATE™ does this AND provides the all-important incentive aspect.
 Learn more about how the app works.

-Create your own rewards for friends and family that are relevant and celebrate your progress.
-Personally sponsored rewards work are the best types of ‘motovation’ and a great way to share the app.
+Create your own rewards for friends and family that celebrate your progress.
+Personally sponsored rewards are the best types of ‘motovation’ and a great way to share the app.

 “With 3 driving teens, the odds were against me for keeping them safe and an accident off of my insurance policy.
 But by posting a daily, visible reminder, they thought about safe driving every time they got behind the wheel, and I was able to harness the power of positive incentives.”